 Planting trees between the sidewalk and street

-When a city, or an individual with permission from the city, plants a tree on the boulevard, they will generally be adding to the overall health and well-being of their neighbors.
+When a city, or an individual with permission from the city, plants a tree, they usually add to the overall health and well-being of their neighborhood.
 However, for the tree to be successful, there are important considerations before going ahead.

 Street trees are spaced per municipal guidelines, tree requirements, and environmental conditions.
-Generally, they must be spaced far enough apart as to not interfere with one another (20–25 feet is common).
+Usually they are spaced apart far enough that they do not interfere with one another (20–25 feet is common).
 They are generally spaced well back from corners, to prevent being a line-of-sight hazard.
 They are often 5 or more feet from other site fixtures like lamp standards and signs.

 Trees must be dug into the soil and will create root systems that could become a disruption.
 Check with utilities and the city.

 Trees need their roots to deliver water and nutrients from the soil.
 Different types of trees have different common rooting patterns.
 However, in general, trees will adapt to local conditions.
 Root systems seek out the air, water, and nutrients needed.
 In urban environments it’s important to both help control where roots can go and to provide adequate soil and water to the root systems.